tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/03-app-build.md

-# 3 - build a basic app
+# 3 - Build & test a basic app

 ## Instructions
 There is a basic node app provided in the `app` folder.
 It gets all its dependencies publically from nodejs.